IgorGrafin/4_json/README.md

 ```
 Launching on Windows via CMD or PowerShell is the same.

 Save json as file for example from [here](https://devman.org/media/filer_public/1d/32/1d32132e-efa4-4a6c-bd32-312acc3710ad/alco_shops.json).
 Put it's path as a parameter.
-The out put will be look something like this:
+The output will be look something like this:

 ```
 [